rubiety/goplay/doc/README.txt

+= Introduction

+GoPlay! is an Ajax-heavy web application facilitating players coming together to play games of Go (a board game).

+GoPlay! was created using the Merb Ruby Framework, DataMapper Object-Relational Mapper, and jQuery JavaScript library and is fully tested using RSpec behavior testing framework.

+= Features

 * A given player can engage in multiple games at the same time (in different tabs/windows) each with a different URL such as /games/23-bhughes-vs-dleveille.